 Do your ABM activities actually reach the right people?

 - Can we find out whether previous engagement is converting to real interaction?
-For example, through mobile conversations or face-to-face?
+For example, through mobile conversations, chat or face-to-face?

 - If sales would reach out to the target contacts would they be willing to talk?

 - Can we see an increase in opportunities because of the ABM programme?